metadatacenter/cedar-docker-deploy/README.md

 The ensure these aliases are available in all shells, open the deployment account ```~./bash_profile``` or ```~/.bashrc``` file (or equivalent) and add the lines above.

-The final set of CEDAR-related environment variable assignments should look as follows:
+In summary, the final set of CEDAR-related environment variable assigments is established as follows:

     export CEDAR_HOME=~/cedar-home # Example only - pick a desired location export CEDAR_DOCKER_SRC_HOME=~/cedar-docker-src # Example only - pick a desired location